bravetechnologycoop/BraveButtons/README.md

 1. copy `template.pi_config.ini` to `pi_config.ini` and fill out variables appropriately for your local environment

 1. run `sudo ./setup_pi.sh pi_config.ini`

+# Description of the Brave Buttons config repo

+The config repo stores many of the files used to configure the Button Hub fleet.
+It has the following directory structure:

+- BraveButtonsConfig
+    - ansible
+        - group_vars
+        - inventory-file.yaml
+    - button_config
+        - button-config-1.csv
+        - button-config-2.csv
+    - pi_config
+        - pi-config-1.ini
+        - pi-config-2.ini

+**ansible** contains files used by Ansible to identify and connect to the different devices that make up the Button Hub fleet.

+- **group_vars** contains files that store passwords used to access the Raspberry Pi environment for each group of Button Hubs.
+These files are encrypted at rest using Ansible Vault.

+- **inventory-file.yaml** is an example of an inventory file that contains a formatted YAML object describing the different devices that Ansible can access.

+**button_config** contains files generated during the Button pairing process.
+These files can be ingested by scripts located in `./server/db/` that add buttons to our database.

+**pi_config** contains INI files used by the `./pi/setup_pi.sh` script to configure the system.
+These INI files are also used by `./pi/heartbeat.py` as a source of config.

 # How to set up a Brave Hub using Ansible